shaoruu/mine.js/README.md

 <img src="https://img.shields.io/discord/648532255979077635.svg?style=for-the-badge" />
 </a>

+MineJS is a javascript-based voxel engine that runs in your browser!

 ### Disclaimer

 :pushpin: This project is a work in progress.
 There are a lot of potential features waiting to be added!

+# Motivation

+We thought it would be interesting to design a game that is inspired by the hugely popular game "Minecraft" with javascript.
+We are interested to see if javascript can deliver quality graphics and performance, and interactive multiplayer game play within a 3D voxel type environment.

 # Screenshots